open-watcom/open-watcom-v2/readme.txt

 To determine what to build, pmake source is in \bld\pmake.

 Each makefile has a comment line at the top of the file which is read by pmake.
-Most of our lang.ctl files will have a line similar to this:
+Most of our builder.ctl files will have a line similar to this:

 pmake -d build -h ...